 - If you desire to make your home more energy efficient, you can use an FHA Type 1 loan to make those modifications.

-- If you want to add on a room or if you need to put on a roof or other large repair or improvement that will add to the fair market value of your home, a FHA Type 1 Loan will help cover that expense, although you may have to tap an additional source due to the loan amount limit.
+- If you want to add on a room or need to put on a roof or make some other large repair or improvement that will add to the fair market value of your home, a FHA Type 1 Loan will help cover that expense, although you may have to tap an additional source due to the loan amount limit.

-There are homeowners who are still underwater on their mortgages after the housing bubble.
+Some homeowners are still underwater on their mortgages after the housing bubble.
 These homeowners don’t have equity in their homes and would need the help of the FHA Title 1 Loan program if they needed to make improvements or repairs.

-One thing you cannot do with an FHA Title 1 Loan is installing any luxury item like a sauna, steam room, or hot tub.
+One thing you cannot do with an FHA Title 1 Loan is install any luxury item like a sauna, steam room, or hot tub.

 - For single-family homes, the loan limit for FHA Type 1 Loans is $25,000.

 Collateral is required in the form of your home unless the amount of the loan is below $7,500.
-This means that if the borrower defaults on the loan, the lender can foreclose on the dwelling.
-If the loan amount is below $7,500, then the loan is on your signature.
+That means if the borrower defaults on the loan, the lender can foreclose on the dwelling.
+If the loan amount is below $7,500, then the loan is on your signature alone.

 Even manufactured homes are covered under the program and are eligible for loans of $25,090 with collateral.

-The term of the FHA Type 1 Loan is 20 years although there is no prepayment penalty.
-Interest rates on these loans depend on the lender from which the loan is obtained and are fixed.
+The repayment term of the FHA Type 1 Loan is between six months and 20 years plus 32 days.
+There is no prepayment penalty.
+Interest rates on these loans depend on the lender where the loan is obtained and are fixed.
 Variable interest rates are not available.
 The level of interest rates in the broad economy and the creditworthiness of the borrower are two other factors that help to determine interest rates.

-The application process for the FHA Type 1 Loan is like mortgage loans but perhaps not as rigorous.
-The lender will pull the credit report of the borrower and look at their credit score.
-Income will be checked to be sure the borrower can pay back the loan through looking at income tax returns and W-2’s, although there is no specific income requirement.
-The debt-to-income ratio should not be over 45 percent.
-You must have occupied the home for a minimum of 90 days.
+The application process for the FHA Type 1 Loan is like a mortgage loan but perhaps not as rigorous.
+The lender will pull the borrower’s credit report and look at their credit score.
+Income will be checked through income tax returns and W-2s to be sure the borrower can repay the loan, although there is no specific income requirement.
+The debt-to-income ratio should not be over 45%, and you must have occupied the home for a minimum of 90 days.